Status and Distribution

 Foodplant and Larval Feeding Signs

-Solanum dulcamara (bittersweet / woody nightshade), see plant distribution map, and Atropa belladonna (deadly nightshade).
+Solanum dulcamara (bittersweet / woody nightshade), see plant distribution map, Atropa belladonna (deadly nightshade) and, once, Solanum melongena (aubergine).
 In Europe there are unconfirmed records of it utilising Solanum tuberosum (potato).

 The moths have been reported emerging from spongy oak galls collected in December and from thistle heads collected over the winter suggesting that the larva can wander some distance from its usual foodplant to pupate.